 Nestled in natural beauty with waterfalls, lush green forests and great wildlife, Wayanad is just 282 km from Bangalore city and takes less than 6 hours of travel.
 The Chembra Peak, Neelimala, Meenmutty waterfalls, Chetalayam and Banasura Sagar Dam are some best places to visit in Wayanad.
 The winter months of October to February provide the perfect weather to travel to this hill-station.
 Trekking, paddling on the Lakes and exploring the caves and wildlife are the most popular activities to try over here.

-Popularly known as the city of palaces, Mysore is located only 143 km from Bangalore and takes less than 3 hour drive to get there.
+Popularly known as the city of palaces, Mysore, among the most accessible places to visit near Bangalore is located only 143 km from Bangalore and takes less than 3 hour drive to get there.
 Rich in its heritage and culture, the place is known for its ancient palaces and temples.
 Apart from the famous Mysore palace, some of the must visit places in this city are the Brindavan Gardens, St.Philomena’s Church and Jagamohan Palace are other popular tourist attractions in the area.
 It is also home to the delicious sweet “Mysore Pak” and is a must try delicacy while you are there.
 Winter season is a great time to enjoy pleasant weathers over here.

 With less than 100 km to travel, this architecturally beautiful town is located only 2 hours from Bangalore in the Kolar district.
 From the various temples that this town is home to, the hill temple Dedicated to Goddess Sita is the most popular of them all.
 The architecture of most temples in the region are designed in Dravidian style making them an important point of interest for architecture students.
 Visiting temples and rock climbing are popular activities in the region.